I would like to cite Charlie Calvert, he has clearly described deferred execution.

 }

 Query expressions often do not cause code to be executed.
 They only define the question you want to ask.
 If this were not the case, then it would be difficult or impossible for LINQ to break queries down into a relational algebra which makes composability possible, and which allows developers who care about such things to optimize their code.
 Deferred execution makes it possible for you to compose quite complex queries from various components without expending the clock cycles necessary to actually query the data.
 Or at least the data will not be queried until it is absolutely necessary.
-Let’s make a slight change to the query shown above:

 var query = (from customer in db.Customers